GJTerrington/IJC437/README.md

 2. EDA.R
 3. ML.R

-Run them in the above order.
 Packages may need to be installed if not already.

 Each code document can be run in its entirety at once.
 However, is imperative they are ran in the above order.